-The vision Trotsky held of political institutions in a liberated, post-Stalin USSR may surprise some.
+The vision Trotsky held in The Revolution Betrayed of political institutions in a liberated, post-Stalin USSR may surprise some.
 He called for free elections, freedom of criticism, and freedom of the press.
 While the Communist Party would benefit most from this open atmosphere, it would no longer possess a monopoly on power.
 As long as political parties did not try to restore capitalism, they could operate, recruit, and compete for power.
 Stalin’s downfall would also signal new life for the trade unions.
 Trotsky imagined a restored involvement of workers in economic policy.
 Science and the arts might flourish once more.
 The state, no longer bound to the calamitous Stalinist policies, could return to the satisfaction of workers’ needs, like housing.
 Stratification would yield to the reinvigorated aim of “socialist equality.”
 Youth, in whom Trotsky placed so much hope, “will receive the opportunity to breathe freely, criticize, make mistakes, and grow up.”

 These thoughts Trotsky put to paper only months before he would be compelled to move again.
 For eight years, Trotsky traversed what he called a “planet without a visa,” a planet torn apart by the worst economic crisis in the history of capitalism.
 Since Stalin expelled him and Natalia from the USSR, the beleaguered revolutionaries had found temporary sanctuary in Turkey, France, and Norway.
 Granted refuge by the leftist Cardénas government of Mexico, their arrival in Coyoácan in January 1937 was greeted with derision and menace by the country’s pro-Stalin Communist Party.

 Stalin not only hunted Trotsky but anyone close to him from country to country.
-In Barcelona, in June 1937, his assassins abducted Trotsky’s former collaborator, Andrés Nin, a leader in the POUM (Workers’ Party of Marxist Unity), the organization of militants made famous by George Orwell’s Homage to Catalonia.
+In Barcelona, in June 1937, his assassins abducted Trotsky’s former collaborator, Andrés Nin, a leader in the POUM (Workers’ Party of Marxist Unification), the organization of militants made famous by George Orwell’s Homage to Catalonia.
 Nin disappeared at a critical moment in the Spanish revolutionaries’ struggle against Francisco Franco, never to been seen again.
 Thirteen months later, in Paris, Rudolf Klement, who had once worked as Trotsky’s secretary, sat down for breakfast.
 Klement was kidnapped, presumably by GPU agents.
 They seized him and left his food on the table untouched.
 A few weeks after he vanished, a body, missing its head and legs, washed up on the Seine.
 It was not enough to just kill Klement; decapitation and dismemberment were required to incite extra terror.

 Stalin’s agents also infiltrated the circle around Trotsky’s son, Leon Sedov.
 Despite a difficult relationship with his father, Leon worked tirelessly for him in Paris.
 He communicated with Left Oppositionists still holding on inside Russia, edited the Bulletin of the Opposition, the most significant forum for Trotsky’s analyses of the contemporary world, and wrote an exposé of the Show Trials then taking place in the USSR.
 Mark Zborowski, Ukrainian-born and known to Trotsky’s supporters under the false name “Étienne,” soon worked his way into Sedov’s circle.
 Zborowski became Sedov’s personal assistant, helping with his correspondence and eventually taking care of the publication of the Bulletin.
 Thanks to “Étienne,” the GPU could count on seeing many of the articles from the latter before they even appeared in print.
 And Zborowski delivered to them vital information about Sedov’s health.
 When Sedov checked himself into a private clinic in Paris run by Russian emigres complaining of an appendicitis, the Soviets knew.
 He died there under mysterious circumstances in February 1938, five months before Klement disappeared.
 To this day, the cause of death has not been conclusively determined.
 In a moving tribute to his son, Trotsky told of the terrible grief he and Natalia felt.
 “Together with our boy has died everything that still remained young within us.”
 Their other son, Sergei Sedov, had remained in Russia after his parents’ expulsion and always kept politics at arm’s length.
 That did not save him.
 He vanished and, it is believed, was shot in October 1937.